 - Symptoms: Curling leaves that may turn pale and leggy.

-- Causes: Temperatures cooler then 60°F (16°C)
+- Causes: Temperatures cooler than 60°F (16°C)

 The solution is to simply move your African violet to a warm more stable location and see if it recovers.
 Always water with lukewarm water to avoid cold shock.

-African Violet with Leggy Leaves and Flowers
+African Violet with Leggy Leaves and Flowers?

 - Symptoms: Leggy leaves and flowers.